How Likely Is My Employment Claim to Settle? The Data

 What Increases the Chance of Settlement?

 The data does not tell us exactly why some claims settle and others do not.
-But the Survey of Employment Tribunal Applications offers some useful context.
-In that survey, claimants reported settling primarily because it was less stressful than proceeding (40%) and because they thought they had a reasonable offer.
-Employers most commonly cited financial reasons and saving time as motivations for settling.
+But research from ACAS and the Survey of Employment Tribunal Applications offers useful context.

-Discrimination and whistleblowing claims tend to settle slightly more often than breach of contract claims, likely because the potential awards in those claim types are harder to predict.
+Discrimination and whistleblowing claims tend to settle more often than financial claims, likely because the potential awards are harder to predict.

 Most settlement offers involve money.
-The 2018 ACAS survey of tribunal applications found that around 90% of settled cases involved a financial payment.
-Median settlement amounts in that survey were around £5,000, though this figure is now dated and varied significantly by claim type and circumstances.
-See our guide on employment tribunal outcomes and success rates for more context on what outcomes look like at hearing.
+The 2018 ACAS survey found around 90% of settled cases involved a financial payment.
+See our guide on employment tribunal outcomes and success rates for context on what outcomes look like at hearing.

 The Costs of Not Settling